yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 }).promise;
 ```

 To set the `sampleRate` consider the monthly quota on your Session Replay plan.
-For example, if your monthly quota is 2,500,000 sessions, and you average 3,000,000 monthly visitors, your quota is 83% of your average visitors.
+For example, if your monthly quota is 2,500,000 sessions, and you average 3,000,000 monthly sessions, your quota is 83% of your average sessions.
 In this case, to ensure sampling lasts through the month, set `sampleRate` to `.83` or lower.

+Keep the following in mind as you consider your sample rate:

+- When you reach your monthly session quote, Amplitude stops capturing sessions for replay.
+- Session quotas reset on the first of every month.
+- Use sample rate to distribute your session quota over the course of a month, rather than using your full quote at the beginning of the month.

 ### Disable replay collection